top of page

 Sam Kahn

-Sam Kahn is fifty, bald, and impeccably dressed—Wall Street sharp with thick black-framed Gucci glasses and a weakness for kneading and secrets.
+Tabloid co‑target Sam Kahn is fifty, bald, and impeccably dressed—Wall Street sharp with thick black‑framed Gucci glasses and a weakness for kneading and secrets.
 He came up on the streets of South Philly, rougher than Daniya, the diamond he married.
 He’s seen his share of street fights, defended those who couldn’t fight back, and carries a scar near his nape to prove it.
-Married to Daniya for twenty-five years, father to Abbie and Arik, Sam built a life of semi-observant Jewish ritual and financial precision.
-But when Daniya’s poetry tour collides with a certain English actor, Sam finds himself branded a “SHAM” in the tabloids—caught between scandal, disbelief, and the slow unraveling of a marriage he thought was stable.
+Married to Daniya for twenty‑five years, father to Abbie and Arik, Sam built a life of ritual, routine, and financial precision.
+But when Daniya’s poetry tour collides with a certain English actor, Sam finds himself branded a “$HAM” in the tabloids—caught between scandal, disbelief, and the slow unraveling of a marriage he thought was stable.

 Wall Street sign